 Now I’ve got all the “talking like I’m in an advert” bit out the way (all true though and all my own opinion!) let’s talk the outfit as a whole – ESPECIALLY the explosion of colour I’ve treated your eyes to here…

 When picking bold colour to wear I usually go for All The Warm Colours as they suit my skin tone better.
 Magenta (they call the trousers “berry”) is a blueish-pink and I’m just not a blues and purples kinda gal.
 So I usually pass over this shade, but I thought the style and fit of these trousers were too good to pass up, and of course the colour isn’t next to my face.

-One thing though: my usual size was too small, so if you’re thinking of getting these trousers (also available in dark green and black) I’d recommend going one size up.
+One thing though: my usual size was too small, so if you’re thinking of getting these trousers I’d recommend going one size up.
 They definitely didn’t lose shape or go baggy though, so I’m glad I got the bigger size.

 (Never worry about the size on the label if something fits you beautifully, ladies!)

 This concoction of bold spring/summer colours is right in my sartorial comfort zone: paired with my favourite oranges and yellow, the magenta is a strong anchor colour.
 It picks out the deep pink in the floral pattern of the fabulous floral top* and contrasts beautifully with the tangerine orange heels*.